Rogue Trails

 Rogue trails compromise safety because they are unmarked and can lead to visitors getting lost.
 They also cause erosion, fragment habitat, and decrease the size of undisturbed spaces where wildlife can thrive.
 Some rogue trails also occur in sensitive habitats and threaten endangered wildlife.

-Earthwise Aware’s participatory science program will collect data to develop a baseline understanding of characteristics of trail segments slated for closure and monitor changes over time to evaluate the success of the closures.
-Friends of the Fells will work with partners to develop educational messaging about the closures, conduct outreach to adjacent communities, and deploy our volunteers to monitor trail closures and perform any follow-up maintenance to ensure selected trail segments remain closed.
+EwA’s participatory science program collects data to develop a baseline understanding of characteristics of trail segments slated for closure and monitor changes over time to evaluate the success of the closures.
+Friends of the Fells works with partners to develop educational messaging about the closures, conduct outreach to adjacent communities, and deploy our volunteers to monitor trail closures and perform any follow-up maintenance to ensure selected trail segments remain closed.